codsen/codsen.com/src/os/string-strip-html.md

 > `Hi&nbsp;` &rarr; `Hi&nbsp;` instead of `Hi&nbsp;` &rarr; `Hi`

 In automated setups, a single string value can be split over multiple JSON paths.
 In those cases, joining spaces or non-breaking spaces are intended and often placed around the values.
-Normally, we would treat surrounding whitespace as rogue, but not in these cases.
+Normally, we would treat surrounding whitespace as a rogue, but not in these cases.

-This setting allows to distinguish between the two cases.
+This setting allows us to distinguish between the two cases.

 For example, imagine we "stitch" the sentence: `Hi John!
 Welcome to our club.` out of three pieces: `Hi` + `John` + `! + Welcome to our club.`.
 In this case, spaces between the chunks would be added by your templating engine.
 Now, imagine, the text is of a quite large `font-size`, and there's a risk of words wrapping at wrong places.
 A client asks you to ensure that `Hi` and `John` are **never split between the lines**.